Erika E. Pedersen, Esq.

 Chicago Bar Association; National Employment Lawyers Association; NELA/Illinois

 Author: “You Only Get What You Can Pay For: Dziubak v.
 Mott and its Warning to the Indigent Defendant,” 44 DePaul L. Rev. 499 (1995).

-Ms. Pedersen has spoken at American Bar Association, Federal Bar Association, and Chicago Bar Association events on topics in employment law.
+Ms. Pedersen has spoken at American Bar Association, Federal Bar Association, and Chicago Bar Association events and seminars on topics in employment law.